Scroll Top

 SAFARI & CONSERVATION EXPEDITION

-Work on the front lines of wildlife conservation and learn to track, monitor and protect South Africa's most majestic animals.
+Explore the front lines of wildlife conservation as you learn to track, monitor and protect South Africa’s most majestic animals.

-• Assist with ongoing rhino, giraffe, and African elephant conservation projects
+• Assist rangers with ongoing rhino, big cat and African elephant conservation projects

 • Track and monitor wildlife movement on a renowned reserve